DistributedCollective/SIPS/SIP-35.md

 ## How is this bullish for SOV?

 Origins will create a new way to use SOV as a coordination token to develop the Sovryn protocol further, provide more governance capability and introduce new projects that grow the system.
-When the Origins platform launches subprotocols, they will frequently have their own governance token turning bitocracy to governance platform and creating new ways to use SOV.
+When the Origins platform launches subprotocols, they will frequently have their own governance token, turning Bitocracy into a governance platform and creating new ways to use SOV.
 All this will allow the Sovryn protocol to scale, and at the same time, reduce the need for all decisions to pass through the SOV Bitocracy - which will become the highest layer of governance.

-## Sovryn Sub Protocol Launch on Origins
+## Sovryn Subprotocol Launch on Origins

-There will be multiple sub-protocols from Sovryn coming in the future.
-And as an added advantage, all the sub-protocols of Sovryn will not pay any mandatory fee for listing in Origins.
+There will be multiple subprotocols from Sovryn coming in the future.
+And as an added advantage, all the subprotocols of Sovryn will not pay any mandatory fee for listing in Origins.

 ## Process for Project Owners

-These are the Steps ideally a project should follow:
+These are the steps a project should ideally follow:

-1. The project wishing to list on Origins should contact the Origins Team for guidance and to get any help they require to write an OIP which could have a good chance to get accepted by the Community.
+1. The project wishing to list on Origins should contact the Origins Team for guidance and to get any help they require to write an OGP which could have a good chance to get accepted by the Community.
 This is an optional step, but one highly recommended.
-2. The concerned team then needs to make a post in the Forum, with the relevant draft OIP, Tokenomics, and any other relevant data.
+2. The concerned team then needs to make a post in the Forum, with the relevant draft OGP, Tokenomics, and any other relevant data.
 3. The community will provide constructive criticism and present their views.
 It is recommended to be highly active in the forum at this time.
 4. After a certain period, the Project Team can create a proposal in the Origins Governance and let the OG Stakers decide.
 5. If the vote is positive, the project gets listed.

 ## Proposed Initial Origins Revenue Distribution

-The revenue earned from origins is proposed to be divided as below:
+The revenue earned from Origins is proposed to be divided as below:

 - 20% of the revenue goes to SOV Stakers through Staking Reward
 - 10% of the revenue goes to buy OG from the Bonding Curve and then burning bought OG Tokens to increase the reserve and make OG Deflationary.